 If you’re travelling on a budget, good news: there are other options than luxury accommodation with a spa in the Sunshine Coast Hinterland.

-If like us you also camping, you won’t even have to pay a cent.
+And if like us you also like going camping, you won’t even have to pay a cent.
 For free camping in the Sunshine Coast Hinterland, we stay at the Little Yabba Picnic Area.
 The drive in the countryside to reach the campground was lovely.
 The campground was calm with plenty of space.

 What are your favourite things to do in the Sunshine Coast hinterland?
 Or your favourite Sunshine Coast Hinterland accommodation?
 Share your experience in the comments below!